NVIDIA/edk2-platforms/Drivers/OptionRomPkg/ReadMe.txt

 AtapiPassThru:
   For now, AtapiPassThru driver in this package is to test Scsi Bus support:
-  ScsiBus driver should support both/either ScsiPassThru and ExtScsiPassThru installed on a controller handle.
+  ScsiBus driver should support ExtScsiPassThru installed on a controller handle.

-  AtapiPassThru driver in this package can selectively produce ScsiPassThru and/or ExtScsiPassThru protocol based on feature flags of PcdSupportScsiPassThru and PcdSupportExtScsiPassThru.
+  AtapiPassThru driver in this package produce  ExtScsiPassThru protocol.

 CirrusLogic5430:
   Sample implementation of UGA Draw or Graphics Output Protocol for the Cirrus